Sadhani721/Construction_Webproject/README.md

-# Construction_Webproject
+# Cake_Website
-construction website from the ground up using React, Laravel, MySQL, and Bootstrap.
+This website from the ground up using HTML,CSS,JavaScript.